-The historic Tollkeeper's Cottage, believed to be Canada's only surviving tollgate from the 1800s (or earlier), certainly the only one available to the public, is open for visitors on Saturdays from 11am - 4pm in the winter, and 10am --5 pm in the summer.
-We ask for a minimum contribution of $2 per person (except for very young children) to help offset our on-going operating costs.
+The historic Tollkeeper's Cottage, believed to be Canada's only surviving tollgate from the 1800s (or earlier), certainly the only one available to the public, is open for visitors on Saturdays from 11am - 4pm in the winter, and 11am --5 pm in the summer.
+Admission by donation to help offset on-going operating costs.

 It's of a very rare vertical plank construction - a style used for a short period in the early 1800's.
 Its history as tollgate #3 on Davenport Road - whose history dates back to the end of Ice Ages when the passageway was used as a footpath by the First Nations people - is fascinating.

-The Cottage is also available for rent (in order to support our operating costs):
+The Cottage is also available for rent (in order to support operating costs):

-- a limit 35 persons inside - no capacity limit outside;
+- Limit 35 persons inside - no capacity limit outside;

-- rental is $25 per hour - extra charges apply for use of certain equipment;
+- Space is $25 per hour - extra charges for use of certain equipment;

-- limited parking is available along Davenport Road.
-There are also large parking lots one block south of Davenport and east of Bathurst Street on Bridgeman Avenue.
+- Limited parking is available along Davenport.
+There are also large parking lots one block south of Davenport and east of Bathurst on Bridgman Ave.

-Arrangement for groups, such as school tours, seniors' groups and other groups must be made in advance by emailing us at email@example.com.
-Thanks to Zeitguys Inc., we now have brochures for both school tours ( English and French ) and Seniors' groups .
+Arrangement for groups, such as school tours, seniors' groups and other groups must be made in advance by emailing us at firstname.lastname@example.org .
+Thanks to Zeitguys inc, we now have brochures for both school tours (English and French ) and Adult groups.

 TTC access from the subway: